iamEtornam/movie_app/README.md

-# example_app
+# Movie Hub

-A new Flutter application.
+Movie Hub is a simple Experiment Flutter app that displays popular movies from themoviedb.org

 ## Getting Started